Branching States as The Emergent Structure of a Quantum Universe

 Notably, recent advances in QD were driven by developments in quantum information theory---developments that proved crucial in tackling foundational questions.
-The following proposes that geometric quantum mechanics be added to the toolbox and then shows how to formulate QD in terms of geometric quantum states.
+The following proposes that {conditional ensembles} should be added to the toolbox and then shows how to formulate QD in terms of {CE}.
 This leads directly to deriving two conditions for the nullity of discord and, eventually, to recognizing the branching form as the only state structure compatible with the emergence of classicality.